-More recently Reis et al. (2010) have analyzed a sample of stellar mass BHs, including Cygnus X-1, in the low-hard state, down to luminosities of $\sim 10^{-3} L{Edd}$, finding no clear evidence of a truncation of the inner disk at radii larger than 10 R_q .
-Furthermore, the thermal-disk continuum yields colour temperatures consistent with the relation $L \propto T^4$, implying that the emitting surface is consistent with being constant with luminosity.
+More recently Reis et al. (2010) have analysed a sample of stellar mass BHs, including Cygnus X-1, in the low hard state, down to luminosities of $\sim 10^{-3} L{\rm Edd}$, finding no clear evidence of a truncation of the inner disc at radii larger than $10R{g}$.
+Furthermore, the thermal-disc continuum yields colour temperatures consistent with the relation $L \propto T^4$, implying that the emitting surface is consistent with being constant with luminosity.
 A similar relation, $L \propto T^{3.2}$, seems also to hold in the case of 4U 1705-44 at least for the soft state (Lin et al. 2010).
 The authors suggest that the deviation may be caused by a luminosity-dependent spectral hardening factor.
-On the other hand, the relatively low reflection amplitude ($\Omega/2\pi \simeq 0.34$) we find in the hard state of 4U 1705-44 fitting its spectrum to self-consistent reflection models, such as rfxconv, is compatible with a spherical geometry with the hot (spherical) corona inside an outer accretion disk.
-In this case, the small inner radius of the disk we find ($R{in} \sim 17 R_g$, corresponding to approximately 30-35 km for a 1.4 M{\odot} NS) would indicate a very compact hot corona filling the central part of the accretion disk, which in the case of a NS may be identified with a boundary layer between the inner accretion disk and the NS surface.
-This might represent an important difference between BH and NS systems, since for a BH, in the absence of a boundary layer, the inner disk should extend down to the last stable orbit.
+On the other hand, the relatively low reflection amplitude ($\Omega/2\pi \simeq 0.34$) we find in the hard state of 4U 1705-44 fitting its spectrum to selfconsistent reflection models, such as rfxcony, is compatible with a spherical geometry with the hot (spherical) corona inside an outer accretion disc.
+In this case, the small inner radius of the disc we find ($R{\rm in} \sim 17R{\rm g}$, corresponding to approximately 30-35 km for a 1.4 M{\odot} NS) would indicate a very compact hot corona filling the central part of the accretion disc, which in the case of an NS may be identified with a boundary layer between the inner accretion disc and the NS surface.
+This might represent an important difference between BH and NS systems, since for a BH, in the absence of a boundary layer, the inner disc should extend down to the last stable orbit.
 Note, however, that alternative explanations for this weak reflection cannot be ruled out.
-This can be caused by a highly ionized inner disk (e.g. Ross et al. 1999) or mildly relativistic outflow of the hot corona away from the disk (Beloborodov 1999).
-In the latter case, it was shown that reflection fractions as low as ~ 0.3 can be obtained in the low-hard state without invoking a truncated disk.
+This can be caused by a highly ionized inner disc (e.g. Ross, Fabian & Young 1999) or mildly relativistic outflow of the hot corona away from the disc (Beloborodov 1999).
+In the latter case, it was shown that reflection fractions as low as ~ 0.3 can be obtained in the low hard state without invoking a truncated disc.